Gates will be locked and thousands of rangers furloughed at national parks if government shuts down

 They cited the economic benefits to their states and small communities that depend on tourism.

-National parks collectively could lose nearly 1 million visitors daily during a shutdown, and gateway communities could lose as much as $70 million, the conservation association said.
+National parks collectively could lose nearly a million visitors daily during a shutdown, and gateway communities could lose as much as $70 million, the conservation association said.

 Arizona Lottery funds would help keep the Grand Canyon park open at a basic level, Hobbs has said.